WeaverTVSC/dwwb/README.md

 ## Writing articles

-Articles are written by using the [pandoc flavored markdown syntax](https://pandoc.org/MANUAL.html#pandocs-markdown).
+Articles are written with [pandoc flavored markdown syntax](https://pandoc.org/MANUAL.html#pandocs-markdown).

-The file extension of the articles must be either `.md` or `.markdown`.

-An article can have sub-articles if they're in a folder with the same name as the main article.
+An article can have sub-articles if they're in a directory with the same name as the main article (without the file extension).
-The index article is an exception.
+The index article is an exception, as all the top-level files in the input articles directory are its sub-articles.

 By default all of the URLs in the markdown files are local to the directory they're located in.
-If you want to refer to the root of the wiki, there is a special pandoc filter that's executed for all articles which replaces all occurrences of the string `%ROOT%` with the path to the root directory.
+If you want to refer to the root of the wiki, there is a special pandoc filter that's executed for all articles which replaces all occurrences of the string `%ROOT%` with the local URL path to the root directory, ie. `%ROOT%/img/pic.png` would become `../../img/pic.png` if it was used in an article 2 directories down from the root output directory.

 ### The article metadata